|

 "And why did he give them to you?"

 Arisen shrugged.
 He wouldn't clarify this question with an answer, it would be better that the magister explain this one.
-Apparently this situation wasn't unusual as the monk turned without another word and left Arisen to himself.
+Apparently this situation wasn't

 "Friendly bunch."
 Arisen said to himself and left his room to investigate.
 "Now, if I was a paranoid monk, where would I leave my item of great value?"